ClickHouse/clickhouse-docs/docs/integrations/airbyte-and-clickhouse.md

     <img src={require('./images/airbyte_06.png').default} class="image" alt="ClickHouse source creation in Airbyte" style={{width: '70%'}}/>

-3. Congratulations! you have now added a source file in Airbyte.
+3. Congratulations!
+You have now added a source file in Airbyte.

 ## 4. Create a connection and load the dataset into ClickHouse